-As per the share purchase agreement, one third of the enterprise value for the acquisition amounting to approximately ₹608 crore, referred to as deferred purchase price, is payable to the selling shareholders of Lodestone who will be continuously employed or otherwise engaged by the Group post acquisition during the three year period from the date of acquisition.
+As per the share purchase agreement, one third of the enterprise value for the acquisition amounting to approximately '608 crore, referred to as deferred purchase price, is payable to the selling shareholders of Lodestone who will be continuously employed or otherwise engaged by the Group post acquisition during the three year period from the date of acquisition.
 The deferred purchase price is payable on the third anniversary of the acquisition date subject to sellers being in continuous employment with the group during the three year period.
 This transaction is treated as post acquisition employee remuneration expense as per IFRS 3R.
-For the three months ended June 30, 2013, a post-acquisition employee remuneration expense of ₹38 crore is recorded in cost of sales in the statement of comprehensive income.
+For the three months and nine months ended December 31, 2013, a post-acquisition employee remuneration expense of '50 crore and '134 crore respectively, is recorded in cost of sales in the statement of comprehensive income.
+For the three months and nine months ended December 31, 2012, a post-acquisition employee remuneration expense of '22 crore is recorded in cost of sales in the statement of comprehensive income.

-The transaction costs of ₹9 crore related to the acquisition have been included under administrative expense in the statement of comprehensive income for the year ended March 31, 2013.
+The transaction costs of '9 crore related to the acquisition have been included under administrative expense in the statement of comprehensive income for the year ended March 31, 2013.